little-pinecone/little-pinecone/README.md

 ## Hi there

-I have a strong passion for polishing my skills and sharing my knowledge with others.
-Therefore, I publish open source code on GitHub and share my articles on [https://keepgrowing.in/](https://keepgrowing.in/).
+I strongly believe in creating an environment that encourages collective learning.
+Therefore, I actively share my work with the community by publishing open source code on GitHub and tech articles on [https://keepgrowing.in/](https://keepgrowing.in/).
 If you found value in something I created, please, pass it on to others :)

 ## Preferred Technologies & Tools